Robert Williams (psychologist): Academia

 From 1970 to 1992, he served as a professor of psychology and African and African-American Studies at Washington University in St. Louis.
-He founded the department of Black Studies at Washington University and served as its first director, ultimately developing a curriculum that would serve as a model throughout the country.
+He founded the department of Black Studies in Arts and Sciences at Washington University in St. Louis and served as its first director, ultimately developing a curriculum that would serve as a model throughout the country.
 As chair of the Black Studies department, Williams proactively substantiated and grew the program through a series of actions, instituting honors, awards and integrating the program with various college organizations.
 Under Williams' leadership, the department also offered opportunities for international travel and scholarship.
 Furthermore, he established an Institute for Black Studies and subsequently conducted his own research alongside students.
 Williams' associates in the field described him as highly respected, strong, and compassionate.
 He was considered a pillar of the national black psychology community, inspiring young black students to pursue their academic goals, especially at Washington University, the predominantly white institution where he held tenure.
 After his retirement from Washington University, Williams worked at the University of Missouri in Columbia as a visiting professor from 2001 to 2004, becoming the interim director of Black studies from the years 2002–2003.
 Williams wrote over 60 scholarly papers throughout his career on topics across psychology and black studies.
 In 2014, Washington University honored his legacy with a conference regarding the importance of maintaining diversity within academia.
 In 2017, he received a Legacy Award at the university's Trailblazers recognition ceremony.